NoorinAsjad/Voice-Recognition-Software/README.md

 # Voice-Recognition-Software
-A voice recognition software created using Digital Signal Processing concepts.
-The method describing how this software was created is included in the Voice Recognition Writeup.
+A voice recognition software created in Matlab from scratch using Digital Signal Processing concepts.
+You will need Matlab to run this.
+Download the zip into your default Matlab folder, and run VoiceRecognitionHomeUI.m.
+Follow all the commands on the Matlab console to create a database with new voice samples (need to provide 3 samples for training the software).
+Then provide a new voice sample to match against the existing voice data in your database.